 The Coordinate display allows you to choose and customize the format of units to use to display the mouse coordinate in the status bar and the derived coordinates shown via the identify tool.

-Finally, you can define a project scale list, which overrides the global predefined scales.
+Finally, you can set a Project predefined scales list, which overrides the global predefined scales.

-Figure 9.4: General tab of Project Properties dialog
+Fig. 8.17: General tab of Project Properties dialog